The Impact of Indoor Air Quality on Your Daily Wellbeing

 Practically, this means the difference between finishing a project at 4:00 PM with mental clarity or hitting a "brain fog" wall by 2:00 PM.
 High-quality air isn't a luxury; it is a fundamental performance enhancer for the human brain.

-The Cost of Toxic Stagnation
+Toxic Stagnation Costs

 The primary mistake people make is relying solely on "smell" to judge air quality.
 Many of the most harmful pollutants, like Radon or Carbon Monoxide, are odorless.
 Others, like the off-gassing from a new memory foam mattress or a freshly painted wall, contain formaldehyde which can irritate the lungs for months after the "new" smell has vanished.